Samuel Israel III

 Samuel Israel III (born July 20, 1959) is an American fraudster and former hedge fund manager for the Bayou Hedge Fund Group, which he founded in 1996.
 In 2008, Israel was sentenced to 20 years in prison and ordered to forfeit $300 million for defrauding his investors.

 Early life and education

-Israel was born into a Jewish family of wealthy commodities traders.
+Israel was born into a family of wealthy commodities traders.
 He attended Hackley School in Tarrytown, New York.
 He attended Tulane University but does not have a college degree.

 Career

 In 1996 Israel founded the Bayou Hedge Fund Group, which raised $450 million from its investors and for which Israel was CEO.
 Bayou and Israel misappropriated these funds for personal use, running what would later be revealed as a Ponzi scheme.
 After poor returns in 1998, the firm founded a dummy accounting firm, which they hired to audit themselves in order to keep up appearances to investors.

 In an attempt to recoup investing losses, Israel became embroiled in a series of highly speculative if not outright fraudulent schemes.
 He gave a $10 million loan to Robert Booth Nichols, a self-described espionage agent who gave Israel as collateral a series of supposed bonds from a vast and secretive "shadow market" similar to the prime bank fraud.
 These and other schemes all were unsuccessful for Israel, who was also heavily abusing cocaine and dealing with a series of painful surgeries.

 The scheme was exposed after a series of investors grew suspicious and demanded their funds from Bayou only to be rebuffed.
 On September 29, 2005 the Commodity Futures Trading Commission (CFTC) filed charges against Bayou, Israel, and Bayou CFO Daniel Marino.
 The next year, the hedge fund filed for Chapter 11 bankruptcy-court protection.